nkhllg/infovisu/_build/html/_sources/docs/home.md

 Q1: I get errors when running the `jupyter-book build` command.
 What should I do?
 - It is possible that your packages in the conda environment are too old.
 Try upgrading your conda environment and also the Python packages in the environment.
+- If there are still errors, create a new conda environment and use a different way to install Jupyter Book.
+For example, if you used `pip install`, try using `conda install` instead.

+Q2: I get errors after running the `ghp-import` or `git push` commands after entering my personal access token.
+What should I do?
+- Check if your personal access token has expired on GitHub.
+You can create a new token and give it a longer expiration time.
+- Try to create a new personal access token on GitHub and give it the permissions/scopes of editing repositories.
+The token that you created may have the wrong permissions/scopes, so you cannot push changes to GitHub.